posl/iArch/documentation.md

 ![ScreenShot](../images/ide_overview_2x.png)

-iArch is distributed as an Eclipse IDE.
+iArch is distributed as an Eclipse Plugin.
 That provides graphical views to manage uncertainty.
 Detailed information is in this documentation.